Wave-optical effects in the microlensing of continuous gravitational waves by star clusters: Results

 Unlike in the case of a merging binary, where the bulk of the GW luminosity is produced within a few seconds, continuous GW emissions from a deformed neutron star are longer lived -- potentially persisting for its entire lifetime -- though much fainter; see equation \eqref{eq:massquadamp}.
 With present-day (future) instruments, it is likely therefore that a detection of these sources requires monitoring for a year (month) or more \citep{suv21,sold21}.
 If the line of sight linking the neutron star to the detector intersects with a dense cluster during the observation, lensing effects may modulate the strain, as explored in Figs. \ref{fig:intensity25} and \ref{fig:intensity250}.
 What impact could this be expected to have on parameter estimation?

 For magnetic deformations, the gravitational waveform is expected to have a sinusoidal profile of the form $h(t) \sim h_{0} \sin (2 \nus t)$ plus some subdominant harmonics.
-The lensed waveform will be similar but with a (time-dependent) prefactor.
-Because the variations in $h(t)$ are much more rapid than the interference-induced variations in $F(t)$, it may be possible to disentangle the effects of lensing via `beat' patterns \citep{tak05,jung19,meena20}.
+The lensed waveform will be similar but with a {time-dependent and complex prefactor, so that the signal is amplified by a real factor while its phase is shifted}.
+Because the variations in $h(t)$ are much more rapid than the interference-induced variations in $F(t)$, it may be possible to disentangle the effects of lensing via `beat' patterns \citep{jung19,meena20,cheung21}.
 At the simplest level however, we note that only mean values for the (upper-limit) quadrupole moments of neutron stars are typically reported from search efforts \citep{derg21,ligo21}.
 This is because the coherent nature of continuous GW-searches necessitates that averaging processes between individual interferometers be carried out to properly subtract noise \citep{jaran98,owen10}.
-As such, a detection of the mean strain $\langle h_{0} \rangle$ implies that the true strain would be lower by a factor $1/\langle |F| \rangle$, where the angled brackets denote a statistical average over $T_{\text{obs}}$.
-In realistic cases, the amplification will not exceed $\sim 20\%$ or so (see Fig. \ref{fig:intensity25}), implying that, since $h_{0} \propto B_{\star}^2$, the difference in the magnetic field estimate would likely be no more than $\sim 10\%$.
+As such, a detection of the mean strain $\langle h_{0} \rangle$ implies that the true strain would be lower by a factor $1/\langle |F| \rangle$, where the angled brackets denote a statistical average over $T_{\text{obs}}$. {For small clusters}, the amplification will not exceed $\sim 20\%$ or so (see Fig. \ref{fig:intensity25}), implying that, since $h_{0} \propto B_{\star}^2$, the difference in the $B$-field estimate would likely be no more than $\sim 10\%$. {For $n\gg25$, the amplifications could potentially be much larger \cite[see Fig. \ref{fig:intensity250} and][]{mishra21}.}